 Only an hour by high-speed boat from the popular island of Santorini, Folegandros is for those who are looking to experience a simpler and more unforgettable Greek experience.

-“Perched on a towering seaside cliff, the island doesn’t offer much in the way of attractions but makes up for it with local charm.
-Visitors can explore untouched beaches, sample traditional food, and spend quiet evenings contemplating the breathtaking, sun-touched cliffs,” it was written.
+“Perched on a towering seaside cliff, the island doesn’t offer much in the way of attractions, but makes up for it with local charm.
+Visitors can explore untouched beaches, sample traditional food, and spend quiet evenings contemplating the breathtaking, sun-kissed cliffs,” it was written.

 Some years ago, CNN was ecstatic about Folegandros, including the island among the top seven most beautiful in Europe.